Visitors are permitted at Austin Health sites with some restrictions. Find out more about our visitor restrictions.

-Successful Graduate Nurse Program candidates will be offered a 54-week contract, at 8 days per fortnight.
+Successful Graduate Nurse Program candidates will be offered a 54-week contract, at a minimum of 8 days per fortnight with the potential to work full time if desired.
 After your graduate year you will be given ongoing employment in various locations at various hours.

-For the general stream please address your cover letter to Sirini Griffiths, Graduate Nurse Program Coordinator.
+For the general stream please address your cover letter to Erin Lemmo, Graduate Nurse Program Coordinator.

-For the mental health stream please address your cover letter to Helen Brown-May, Mental Health Graduate Nurse Program Graduate Coordinator.
+For the mental health stream please address your cover letter to Bianca Blatchford, Mental Health Graduate Nurse Program Graduate Coordinator.

-For combined applications please address your cover letter to both Helen Brown-May and Sirini Griffiths.
+For combined applications please address your cover letter to both Erin Lemmo and Bianca Blatchford.

-For the enrolled program, please address your cover letter to Sirini Griffiths, Graduate Nurse Coordinator.
+For the perioperative program, please address your cover letter to Bianca Blatchford, Graduate Nurse Coordinator.

-Graduate Nurse Program nterviews will be conducted in August.
+Graduate Nurse Program interviews will be conducted in August.